 But MacLean has never applied for TSA PreCheck.
 Nor had her children.
-So how did they end up with the stamp on their boarding passes?
+So how did they end up with the random stamp on their boarding passes?

-Random TSA PreCheck assignment
+Random TSA PreCheck assignments are still a thing

-My colleague Michelle Bell recently explained random TSA PreCheck assignments in her article on this topic.
-She points out that the Transportation Security Authority continues to grant random stamps to some passengers who have been deemed to be low-risk travelers.
+The Transportation Security Authority continues to grant random stamps to some passengers who have been deemed to be low-risk travelers.
 Like two teenagers.

 However, many official TSA PreCheck passengers have expressed great dismay with the practice of providing random travelers with free access to this line.